xofsned/ether/README.md

----
-description: OpenAI Toolkit known as the blue moon goddess (Discord Bot)
----

 # 👋 Welcome to Ether

-Introduction

-> Ether is an OpenAI toolkit that aims to give users the power to configure their OpenAI experience in Discord.&#x20;
+> Ether is an OpenAI toolkit that aims to give users the power to configure their OpenAI experience in Discord

-> Ether is amnesiac and does not collect or redistribute any user data other than its designated API calls between Discord and OpenAI.

-Ether is a toolkit and does not provide access to any integrated OpenAI API keys.
-Users must provide their own OpenAI keys to use in Ether.

 ***

 ### All OpenAI options and models in a single session